pcm720/osdmenu-launcher/README.md

 **HOSDMenu**:
 - Launch SAS-compatible applications and ELF files from directories in the `hdd0:__common` partition or the memory card browser if directory name is `BOOT`, `<3-letter SAS prefix>_<appname>` or if file name ends with `.ELF` or `.elf`.
   To launch an app, just press "Enter" after selecting the app icon.
+- ATAD driver is replaced to bypass security checks on unmodified HDD OSD or to fix compatibility with drives larger than 1TB on cracked HDD OSD.

+  Note that HDD OSD will not see more than 1048448 MB.
+For larger drives, [APA Jail](https://www.psx-place.com/threads/apa-jail.34847/) is recommended.
+  You can also check out [PSBBN Definitive English Patch](https://github.com/CosmicScale/PSBBN-Definitive-English-Patch) for more automated APA Jail experience and easy-to-use HDD OSD+Broadband Navigator setup.

 Patches not supported/limited on protokernel systems:
 - Automatic disc launch bypass